IsabellaRocha/MKS22X-FinalProject/README.md

 6/1/19:
 Izzy: Added the range so that you could update position by a float and the position of the player would not need to be exactly equal to the location of the tile.
-Also added the ranges to the edge of the map so that you can't run through that
+Also added the ranges to the edge of the map so that you can't run through that.

+6/2/19:
+Izzy: Added jumping and messed around with gravity constant.
+Fixed switching between levels and mostly fixed bugs that occur while jumping.
+Made it so you die as soon as you hit a tile and that your jump is stopped when you hit a tile above you.

+Tim: Cleaned up code to make it work a little more smoothly, thought of ways to fix the last jump bugs.
+Also drew the map for level 2.